slashinfty/run-get/README.md

 You can DM the bot with game abbreviations, just as you would to get verified runs.
 This includes using `!` to remove a game.

-You can DM the bot your speedrun.com user name (or Twitch user name, if you've linked it to speedrun.com) with `*` in front, such as `*dadinfinitum`.
+You can DM the bot your speedrun.com user name (or Twitch user name, if you've linked it to speedrun.com) with an `*` at the end, such as `dadinfinitum*`.
 The bot will search for your name on speedrun.com, then add all games that you are a moderator for.

 The `?rungetgames` command works via DM, and will return all games that are being watched by RUN GET.